paulinefarrow/finalCapstone/README.md

 Description:

-Program task_manager.py is a task management system that allows the assignment and tracking of tasks between between users.
+FinalCapstone is a task management system that allows the assignment and tracking of tasks between users.

 By selecting options from the menu you can:-